•7 months ago

 Since we'll be making use of many of Stream's chat components, we'll need an account with unique keys, just for us; create a new Stream account, or sign in to your existing Stream account to get the ball rolling.
-Once you’re redirected to the dashboard, create a new app, if you have an existing account, or, if you just created your account, scroll to the bottom of your dashboard (your first app is created for you), and take note of the application access keys which will be presented to you on creation:
+Once you’re logged in, you can use the credentials from the app that's automatically created for you.
+Or, if you prefer, go to the dashboard, hit the blue “Create App” button at the top right of the screen to create a new app, scroll to the bottom of your dashboard, and take note of the application access keys which will be presented to you on creation:

 Signing Up for Dialogflow